 The need for digital identity solutions has been an ongoing pain point for businesses, and has become increasingly visible with data breaches in recent history.
 In 2013, nearly 3 billion Yahoo user accounts were exposed, making it the largest data hack in history.
 This year, it was discovered that Cambridge Analytica harvested over 50 million Facebook accounts without their consent.
 On November 30, 2018, Marriott hotels revealed that they too had experienced a data breach, and the information of up to 500 million guests’ may have been affected, making it the second largest data hack in history.

-Here are the 5 things you should know about Dragon Factor
+5 things you should know about Dragon Factor

 1. Eliminate intermediaries - Forget Google and Facebook